Vilos92/media-controls.nvim/README.md

 ### Queries

 - `MediaControlStatus` - Get the current status of the media player.
-  - Attempts to return the track and artist by default.
+  - Returns the track and artist.
+- `MediaControlPlayback` - Get the current playback of the media player.
+  - Returns the track, artist, and elapsed percentage of the current track.
 - `MediaControlElapsedPct` - Get the elapsed percentage of the current track.

 ### Controls